-And according to the Star Tribune, UHC was sanctioned in 2021 by the U.S. Centers for Medicare & Medicaid Services for not spending enough of its premium revenue on medical benefits.
+And according to the Minneapolis Star Tribune, UHC was sanctioned in 2021 by the U.S. Centers for Medicare & Medicaid Services for not spending enough of its premium revenue on medical benefits.
 As a result, three UHC Part D programs were prevented from adding new customers in 2022.

 Average Rating of UnitedHealthcare

-6 Cited Research Articles
+9 Cited Research Articles

 - Snowbeck, C. (2021, September 15).
-Feds penalize UnitedHealthcare plans for underspending premiums on medical care for seniors.
+Feds Penalize UnitedHealthcare Plans for Underspending Premiums on Medical Care for Seniors.
 Retrieved from https://www.startribune.com/feds-penalize-unitedhealthcare-plans-for-underspending-premiums-on-medical-care-for-seniors/600097385/

-- UnitedHealthcare.
-(2021).
-2021 Medicare Advantage benefit plan names.
-Retrieved from https://www.uhcprovider.com/content/dam/provider/docs/public/health-plans/medicare/MA-SNP-Benefit-Plan-Name-Overview.pdf
+- UnitedHealthcare. (n.d.).
+Medicare Advantage Plans available for 2023 Retrieved from https://www.uhc.com/medicare/health-plans/plan-summary/43004/049/2023#MA

 - UnitedHealthcare. (n.d.).
-What are HMO, PPO, EPO and POS health insurance plans?
+What Are HMO, PPO, EPO and POS Health Insurance Plans?
 Retrieved from https://www.uhc.com/understanding-health-insurance/types-of-health-insurance/understanding-hmo-ppo-epo-pos